syncfusion-content/asp.netwebforms-docs/aspnet/Visual-Studio-Integration/NuGet-Packages.md

 documentation: ug
 ---

-# Visual Studio Intergration in ASP.NET NuGet Packages
+# Visual Studio in ASP.NET NuGet Packages

 [NuGet](https://www.nuget.org/) can be used to automatically add files and references to your Visual Studio projects.
 You can use the Syncfusion ASP.NET Web Forms NuGet packages without installing the Essential Studio or ASP.NET Web Forms platform installation to development with the Syncfusion ASP.NET controls.

-From v16.2.0.46 (2018 Volume 2 Service Pack 1) onwards, all the Syncfusion components are available as NuGet packages at [nuget.org](https://www.nuget.org/profiles/SyncfusionInc).
+From v16.2.0.46 (2018 Volume 2 Service Pack 1) onwards, all the Syncfusion components are available as NuGet packages at [nuget.org](https://www.nuget.org/profiles/Syncfusion).

 Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet package, you must include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your ASP.NET application to use Syncfusion controls.